sirjak/sirjak/README.md

 ## I am...
 - 🎓 Metropolia University of Applied Sciences graduate, majored in mobile development
 - 🌱 Software Test Engineer @ Otava Publishing Company Ltd
-- 🧡 Passionate about test automation, one day I'll be a Robot Framework wizard
+- 🧡 Passionate about test automation, one day I'll be a test automation wizard
 - :tulip: Especially fond of hospital, school, and library environments

 <!--